carlosbornes/CRISP/README.md

 ### 5. Coordination Analysis
 - Compute average coordination numbers for specific atom types with customizable cutoffs.
-- Analyze contact times of selected atom types to study dynamic behavior efficiently.
+- Analyse contact times of selected atom types to study dynamic behaviour efficiently.

 ### 6. Error Analysis
 - Accurately estimate the error of any computed property using statistical techniques.